bionick7/AstrodynamicsGamePrototype/GDD.md

 => Important quests are unlocked through dialogue & haggeling, that become available every X days Good idea to start implementing wren for story/quest stuff.

+## Status 30 Dec 23
+Dynamic Quest System works kinda well.
+Main question now is when to show the quests.
+Maybe some randomly, some for specific triggers.
+Really happy with how well the item slot paradigm works.
+If we make political stability or so a thing, you could get more or less secure places to store shit.

+Could ultimately also incorporate resources into the item-slot paradigm Fuel would have to be seperate though.